Professor Rowley graduated Phi Beta Kappa from

 served as executive

-editor of the Texas Law Review and as a judicial intern to then-Texas
+Texas Law Review and was a judicial intern to then-Texas

 Supreme Court Justice